+SINGLE FAMILY ATTACHED AND MULTI-FAMILY

-Preserve steep slopes along streams or adjacent to significant natural land- scape features.
-Preserve at least 10% of the site as "tree save area" consistent with residential tree ordinance.
-Pedestrian and Vehicular Networks Providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
-The policies below provide guidance for achieving mobility and connectivity for pedestrians, bicyclists, and automobile drivers. tree ordinance.
-Pedestrian and Vehicular Networks Providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
+- X Preserve steep slopes along streams or adjacent to significant natural land-scape features. - Preserve at least 10% of the site as "tree save area" consistent with residential tree ordinance.

+Pedestrian and Vehicular Networks

+ATTACHED

+Providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
 The policies below provide guidance for achieving mobility and connectivity for pedestrians, bicyclists, and automobile drivers.
-Provide pedestrian amenities, such as street furniture and pedestrian scale Providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
-The policies below provide guidance for achieving mobility and connectivity for pedestrians, bicyclists, and automobile drivers.
-1151111115.
-Provide bicycle parking in appropriate common areas (for example, near the park-n-ride and greenway trail heads).

 Provide pedestrian/bicycle connections to parks, greenways, bikeways and trails.

-Provide direct pedestrian and bicycle connections between abutting or adja- cent developments and transit stops.
-Design streets with pedestrian safety and comfort in mind.
-Encourage shared alleys and other forms of access.
-Design street system to calm traffic.
+Provide direct pedestrian and bicycle connections between abutting or adjacent developments and transit stops.

+X Design streets with pedestrian safety and comfort in mind.

+X Encourage shared alleys and other forms of access.

+X Design street system to calm traffic.

 Align collectors at thoroughfare intersections to promote safe crossings for pedestrians, cyclists, and automobile drivers.

-Provide on-street parking to reduce the size of surface parking lots.
-Provide multiple vehicular entry points.
-Design an internal street system with spine road; including: Parallel parking, street trees, and sidewalks.
-Driveways or secondary streets to connect parking lots and primary street.
-Sidewalks on secondary streets.
+X Provide on-street parking to reduce the size of surface parking lots.

+X Provide multiple vehicular entry points.

+Design an internal street system with spine road; including:

+- Parallel parking, street trees, and sidewalks. - Driveways or secondary streets to connect parking lots and primary street. - Sidewalks on secondary streets.